 - Muscle and Joint Pain Prolonged living with Lactose Intolerance and other undiagnosed intolerances can also lead to unexplained pains.
 This, however, is more noticeable as we get older.

 To begin with, you must avoid all foods that have milk or milk products.
 This may not seem so easy, as a lot of manufactured foods have Dairy, besides, most restaurants use various milk products in their preparations.

-It is often best to have home cooked meals to a large extent, as you have complete knowledge of your ingredients that go into making it.
-An alternative to mammal milk, is plant-based milk like Almond milk, Soy milk, Rice milk, Oat milk, Coconut milk.
+It is often best to have home-cooked meals to a large extent, as you have complete knowledge of your ingredients that go into making it.
+An alternative to mammal milk is plant-based milk like Almond milk, Soy milk, Rice milk, Oat milk, and coconut milk.
 Now here is a caveat: You could possibly react to any of the above foods as well.
 A food Intolerance test is best to identify your sensitivities.

 The problem with Pasteurised Milk

 Pasteurized milk is ‘dead milk’ that’s because a lot of beneficial bacteria are destroyed by this process.

 It involves heating the milk at a temperature of 62.8 – 65.6° Celsius, and then cooling the milk to 12.8°C. With the Ultra High-Temperature pasteurization, temperatures are raised to 280°C for 2 seconds.
 This extends the shelf life of refrigerated milk.
 Pasteurization does kill harmful bacteria, it also destroys beneficial bacterias.